Alina Bronsky: Major works

-Following the success of Broken Glass Park, Bronsky's The Hottest Dishes of the Tartar Cuisine (Europa, 2011) was long-listed for the German Book Prize in 2010, named a favorite read of 2011 by The Wall Street Journal and The Huffington Post, and was selected as one of Publishers Weeklys Ten Best Books of the Year.
+Following the success of Broken Glass Park, Bronsky's The Hottest Dishes of the Tartar Cuisine (Europa, 2011) was long-listed for the German Book Prize in 2010, named a favourite read of 2011 by The Wall Street Journal and The Huffington Post, and was selected as one of Publishers Weeklys Ten Best Books of the Year.
 Described as "mordantly funny" by the San Francisco Chronicle, The Hottest Dishes of the Tartar Cuisine is the story of three unforgettable women whose destinies are tangled up in a family dynamic that is at turns hilarious and tragic.

 Alina Bronsky's third novel Just Call Me Superhero, which tells the story of a young man's complicated relationship with the members of a support group he has joined following an accident, was published by Europa Editions in the fall of 2014.
 The Boston Globe refers to it as "a story of redemption, and of learning, slowly, to be comfortable in one’s own skin."
 Her young adult novels "Spiegelkind" and "Spiegelriss" belong to the mystery-adventure genre.
-As being part of a coming-of-age trilogy, the novels center the 15-year-old protagonist's dangerous search for her missing mother and the discovery of the world of the mysterious "Phees".
+As part of a coming-of-age trilogy, the novels centre the 15-year-old protagonist's dangerous search for her missing mother and the discovery of the world of the mysterious "Phees".

 "Baba Dunja's Last Love", her most recent novel, follows the main character Baba Dunja through her experiences after returning from the nuclear disaster in Tschernobyl.
 Baba Dunja copes with her situation by writing letters to her daughter and spending her days in a peaceful and rural area, where she grows her own vegetables and engages in new social relationships.

 Major themes

 The characteristics of Bronsky's prose have led many critics to assign her to the literary group of the “Eastern turn” in German literature, succeeding what has sometimes been called “Turkish turn” – a literature distinctively concerned with "a vibrant, internationalized German literature gaining new impetus from reconnecting with its eastern neighbours after the divisions of the Cold War."
 Although migration experience and coming-of-age are not her only focus points, Bronsky is said to be part of this phenomenon, favouring the "double perspective, conditioned by their experiences of historical change in their old homelands and the search for identity in the new".
-Having experienced the residing life in a small, peripheral community, suffering from economic disadvantage, cultural displacement, and linguistic marginalization, herself, she admits to partially draw on her own experiences.
+Having experienced residing life in a small, peripheral community, suffering from economic disadvantage, cultural displacement, and linguistic marginalization, herself, she admits to partially draw on her own experiences.